 Have you been tossing around the idea of practicing Montessori?
 Looking for ways to have a Montessori home with a toddler?
 In this post, I will go over the top 7 things you can do RIGHT NOW to practice Montessori with your toddler.

-First, let me start by saying you don’t have to be a Montessori expert to provide a high-quality Montessori education for your child.
+First, let me start by saying you don’t have to be a Montessori expert to provide a Montessori education for your child.
 Montessori can be overwhelming when you are first starting out but don’t let that detour you.
+Focus on the basics to start and go from there.

-In A Montessori Inspired Life, you will find age appropriate practical life checklists, material lists, over 30+ printable activities and the Montessori mindsets that will keep your home practicing Montessori.
-If this sounds like something you are interested in click the link above to learn more about this guide to Montessori in your home.
+If this sounds like something you are interested in click the image below to learn more about this guide to Montessori in your home.

 Stay away from the flashy plastic toys that will lose their attention in a few days.